djgroen/FabSim3/docs/tutorials.md

 		Loads all machine-specific configuration information that is specified by the user for the input plugin name.

-		The below code shows the sample machine-specific configuration yaml file for the *cannon_app* application.
+		The code below shows the sample machine-specific configuration yaml file or *machines_FabCannonsim_user.yml* for the *cannon_app* application.
+The *default* corresponds to a machine's name, in this case, *localhost*.

 		```yaml
 		--8<-- "docs/source_codes/machines_FabCannonsim_user.yml"